ronen/backbone-chaining/README.md

 ### Using with [Backbone-Associations](http://dhruvaray.github.io/backbone-associations/):

 Why would you want to use Backbone-Chaining, since Backbone-Associations supports similar behavior?
-Two possible reasons:

-* Backbone-Associations implements the chained events through "event bubbling", in which every change gets propagated across relations and bubbles through the object graph triggering on the related models.
-If you have a large interconnected graph, bubbling can get very slow.
-Backbone-Chaining works by targeted event proxying, so you only "pay" for event chains that you're listening to.

-* Backbone-Associations event chains only apply to the builtin events, whereas Backbone-Chaining works with any events, builtin or custom.
+Maybe you prefer Backbone-Chaining's syntax.
+(See discussion of @ vs : below)

-Conversely, Backbone-Associations provides a ["nested-chain" event](http://dhruvaray.github.io/backbone-associations/events.html#e-catalogue) that gets propogated through the object graph; Backbone-Chaining does not support this.
+Note though that, Backbone-Associations provides a ["nested-chain" event](http://dhruvaray.github.io/backbone-associations/events.html#e-catalogue) that gets propogated through the object graph; Backbone-Chaining does not support this.
 If you need "nested-chain", stick with Backbone-Associations' chaining.

 Usage notes: